Aerial application

 What it covers

-Licensed spraying with the right product, label, and conditions
+Licensed spraying with the right aircraft and product

 Aircraft